top of page

 This one may seem obvious, but chile peppers can be, and often is, the main base for many different types of hot sauces.
 Although chile peppers are the one main common ingredient that all hot sauces have, they can also be the actual base for a sauce.

 There are over 50,000 different chile peppers that are cultivated today in the world, so the possibilities are just about endless.
 You can find them ranging in all kinds of heat levels and flavor profiles.
-Places like the Institute of Chile Peppers in New Mexico, are always cultivating and coming out with new ways to grow them and new strands of chile peppers to enjoy.
+Places like the Institute of Chile Peppers in New Mexico are always cultivating and coming out with new ways to grow them and new strains of chile peppers to enjoy.

 2. Vinegar Base